Loggerhead Sea Turtle Project Intern

 - Field crew housing is available at Cape Romain National Wildlife Refuge in Awendaw, SC.

 How to Apply:

-Send brief cover letter (one page maximum), resume (1-2 pages), and three professional references to Grace Gasper at firstname.lastname@example.org.
+Send brief cover letter (one page maximum), resume (no more than three pages, two preferred), and three professional references to Grace Gasper at firstname.lastname@example.org.
 Please submit all requested information together in a single Word or PDF document labeled first name.last name.